Crypto-TII/pqc-engineering-ssec-23/README.md

 /src# <insert commands here>
 ```
 At this point, all the steps presented in [Section 2: Setup Process](#section_02), all the benchmarking shown in [Section 3: Benchmarking](#section_03), all the experiments presented in [Section 4: Reproducing the Manuscript Results](#section_04), and all the steps to generate the technical documentation using Doxygen as shown in [Section 5: Source-Code Technical Documentation: Doxygen](#section_05) shall work without problems.

+For Apple Silicon-based computers, in case the error `illegal instruction` is returned, please modify the Rosetta settings described above.

 <a name="section_08"></a>
 ## 8. Additional Resources' Build Process